 The education system in Northern Ireland (NI) has some important differences to the one in England and Wales.
 For example, religion still plays a large part and there are no Sats.

-While the school year in NI also starts in September, the child’s age on 1 July (rather than 1 September, as in England and Wales) determines when they start school and what school year they are in.
+While the school year in NI also starts in September, the child’s age after 1 July (rather than 1 September, as in England and Wales) determines when they start school and what school year they are in.
 As elsewhere, children start primary school at 4+ and move on to secondary school at 11+.

 NI schools name their year groups differently, with 4/5 year olds in year 1 rather than reception, and 11 year olds starting secondary school in year 8 rather than year 7.
 Many schools still use the old system informally, calling the first year of secondary school form one, and the two A level years the sixth form.

-The earliest a child can leave school in NI is at the end of the June following their 16th birthday, so a child born on 1 July would not be able to leave school until the end of the following June when they would be nearly 17 years old.
+The earliest a child can leave school in NI is at the end of the June following their 16th birthday, so a child born between 2 July and 31 August would not be able to leave school until the end of the following June when they would be nearly 17 years old.

 The NI curriculum is based on the national curriculum used in England and Wales, but with no Sats.
 All take GCSEs and have the choice between A levels or the more vocationally centred applied advanced level exams or BTecs.
 No schools in NI teach the IB.